 Probably 80 to 90% of advisers see a need to engage with the children of their clients.
 Mainly we will be looking for long term investments and pensions, and to provide that.
-They might be putting aside £1000 a month and in the traditional face to face models, it still won't be profitable enough or economical enough, so they can do it in a hybrid mode from onboarding to client review, everything is done kind of automatically.
+They might be putting aside reasonable amounts like £500 or £1000 a month, but won't have a large lump sum to invest.
+In the traditional face to face models it still won't be profitable enough or economical enough for adviser firms, so they can do it in a hybrid mode from onboarding to client review in one streamlined workflow, everything is done kind of automatically or remotely.
 That saves a lot of time, because they can still engage with these clients profitably, and ultimately build up the relationship, so when there is a wealth transfer, they can easily choose to stay on with the adviser.